 As part of the terms and conditions of employment of its employees, the Council offers retirement benefits through membership of the Local Government Pension Scheme (LGPS).
 Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments that need to be disclosed at the time that employees earn their future entitlements.
 The Council is a member of the Staffordshire County Pension Fund, which is administered by Staffordshire County Council in accordance with the LGPS Regulations 1997.
+Overall strategy for the Fund is set by the Pensions Committee, which also monitors performance and administers the scheme.
+The appointment of Investment Managers is the responsibility of the Pensions Panel.
+Both bodies are made up of elected members.

-Further information can be found in Staffordshire County Council's Superannuation Fund's Annual Report which is available upon request from the County Treasurer's Department, 2 Staffordshire Place, Wedgwood Building, Tipping Street, Stafford.
+Further information can be found in Staffordshire County Council's Superannuation Fund's Annual Report which is available upon request from the County Treasurer's Department, 2 Staffordshire Place, Wedgwood Building, Tipping Street, Stafford or via the Fund's website (www.staffspf.org.uk)